Chapter 7 : I like my life.

 “You didn’t even look.”

-“Fine, I’ll stop being annoying,” I huff, flopping down on the couch and sprawling out lazily.
+“Fine, I’ll stop being annoying,” I huff, flopping down on the sofa and sprawling out lazily.

 “Mon Dieu,” Louis mutters.
 He crushes another piece of paper in his palm and tosses it into the rubbish bin, where quite a large pile has accumulated.

 “I’m bored,” I announce.
-Louis sighs and spins around slowly, then walks over to the couch and shoves my legs aside so he can take a seat.
+Louis sighs and spins around slowly, then walks over to the sofa and shoves my legs aside so he can take a seat.